aarochuk/vial_take_home/README.md

 There is a simple test that should test the API, these test cases require the server to be running in order to run the tests.
 If the server is running you can run the test with the following command
 - `npm run test`

-Thank you for the OA it was fun.
+Unfortunately I was unable to host the website online, nevertheless, thank you for the OA I was able to learn alot and it was fun.